Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-SS with Forced Edges

 \subsection{Overall idea of our algorithm}

 First, we present the overall idea of our algorithm.
-Our algorithm constructs a pruned graph by deleting certain edges.
-More specifically, we delete any edge such that matching along that edge while simultaneously matching edges in $Q$ will introduce a blocking pair.
+Our algorithm constructs a pruned graph by deleting certain edges\textemdash specifically, any edge whose inclusion in a matching, together with the forced edges $Q$, would introduce a strong blocking pair.
 The pruned graph may or may not admit a \SSM.
-Hence, we use Algorithm~\ref{algo:MinSum} (for \hyperref[prob:minsumss]{\MINSUMSS}) to obtain an augmented instance.
+Hence, we use Algorithm~\ref{algo:MinSum} (for the \hyperref[prob:minsumss]{\MINSUMSS} problem) to obtain an augmented instance.
 While the augmented instance admits a strongly stable matching, the matching along with the forced edges $Q$ may not be strongly stable.
-To finally decide whether an augmentation is possible, we crucially require the Rural-Hospitals Theorem analog for the \hyperref[prob:minsumss]{\MINSUMSS} problem that we establish in Theorem~\ref{cor:fullHospitals}.
+To finally determine whether an augmentation is possible, we crucially use the analog of the rural hospitals theorem for the \hyperref[prob:minsumss]{\MINSUMSS} problem, established as Theorem~\ref{theo:MinSumProp} and Corollary~\ref{cor:fullHospitals}.

 For a hospital $h\in \HH$, let $Q(h)=\{r\ | \ (r,h)\in Q\}$.
 If such an augmented instance exists, then the quota of each hospital $h$ must be at least $|Q(h)|$.
 Therefore, for each hospital $h$, without loss of generality, we assume $q(h)\ge|Q(h)|$.